 The risk of accidents is much greater at home than on the road.
-Many more people die in accidents within their own four walls than on the road.
-However, you can take precautions yourself at home to prevent accidents.
-You can make your home trip- and fall-free in good time.
-Or you can use walking aids and develop an awareness of how vulnerable you are to falling.
-Many older people are no longer as mobile as they used to be due to broken bones or other serious injuries.
-After all, every 6th fall results in a serious injury.
-However, a quarter of all falls can be prevented by taking the right precautions.
-There are many questions you can ask yourself to find out whether you are at risk of falling.
+Far more people die from accidents in their own homes than in traffic.
+However, there are many steps you can take to prevent accidents at home.
+You can make your living space safe from trips and falls, use walking aids if needed, and develop an awareness of your personal risk of falling.
+Many older people are less mobile than they used to be due to fractures or other serious injuries.
+Every sixth fall leads to a serious injury – but around a quarter of all falls can be prevented by taking the right precautions.
+There are also many questions you can ask yourself to assess your risk of falling.

-If the answers to the questions show that you are no longer so good on your feet: Talk to your doctor.
-You can also contact other knowledgeable people with a healthcare profession, for example a nurse.
+If your answers suggest that your mobility has decreased, speak to your doctor.
+You can also seek advice from other healthcare professions, for example a nurse.

 Note: If you receive care allowance, you can also take advantage of a free home visit by a health and nursing professional on request.
-During this home visit, the nurse can identify a possible risk of falling.
-Something can then be done about it, such as removing tripping hazards.
+During this home visit, the nurse can identify possible fall risks and take appropriate action, for example by removing tripping hazards.

 You can find more information about home visits on request here: